Edited by: Juan Ruiz

 Through this offer, you’ll receive up to a 50% discount if you buy at least 3,000 Southwest Rapid Rewards points.
 This promotion is valid until 11:59 p.m.
 CST on December 24, 2023.

 Some important notes:

 - The daily maximum amount of points you’re able to purchase is 60,000.
 You can, however, make multiple transactions over several days if you want to purchase more than 60,000 points.

 - Purchased points do not count toward elite status or earning the coveted Southwest Companion Pass.

 - You can purchase points as a gift, so you could use this promotion to top off another member’s account if you wish.

 Is It Worth It?

 Southwest Rapid Rewards is a revenue-based program, meaning you’ll receive a fixed value for each point you redeem.
-If you purchase a “Wanna Get Away” fare (the airline’s cheapest tickets), you’ll receive about 1.2 cents of value per point.
-And if you maximize either version of this promotion, you’ll be paying about 1.5 cents per point.
+If you purchase a “Wanna Get Away” fare (the airline’s cheapest ticket), you’ll receive about 1.2 cents of value per point.
+And if you maximize this promotion, you’ll be paying about 1.5 cents per point.

-Hot Tip: Want to learn more about Southwest’s loyalty program?
-Check out our full review of Southwest Rapid Rewards.
+Want to learn more about Southwest’s loyalty program?
+Check out our full review of the Southwest Rapid Rewards program.

 Purchasing Rapid Rewards points, even with a discount, doesn’t offer much value, so it’s generally not recommended.
 If you’ve been planning a redemption for a while and just need to bridge the gap between your account balance and the ticket cost, this could be a good chance to do so at a discounted price.